highchair/artinruins-com/_property/chinese-restaurants.md

   - url: mee-hong-placesetting-1938.jpg
     caption: 'The “Chow Mein, Chicken Wings, and Cheeseburgers” exhibit at the Culinary Arts Museum at Johnson & Wales University featured a 1938 table and setting from Mee Hong restaurant.
 Providence Journal file photo November 10, 2016.'
     alt: 'Three different Chinese food restaurants.
 Mee Hong was inside a two story commercial building with an enameled steel facade.
 Two large picture windows have large rounded outside corners while the central double door entrance has a split circle window down the center of it.
 A very large neon sign occupies the entire second story of the facade.'
+  - url: mee-hong-jb-1975.jpg
+    caption: 'Black and white film scan of a photo taken in 1975 by John Ballantine'
   - url: mee-hong-pj-undated.jpg
     caption: 'The Mee Hong Restaurant in Providence at 102 Westminster St. closed February 24, 1979.
 Providence Journal file photo by David LaMontagne.'
   - url: lukes-pj-1961.jpg